MeiSign/Fillable/README.md

 > Under Construction

 # Fillable Autocompletion System
 Fillable provides a simple Autocompletion System for Websites.
-It makes it easy to add autocompletion to any formfield.
+Creating the possibility to add an intelligent and learning autocompletion to any formfield on your website.

 - [What is Fillable?](#features)
 - [Getting Started](#gettingStarted)